secretflow/scql/docs/getting_started/quickstart.rst

 .. code-block:: bash

     # startup docker-compose
+    # If you install docker with Compose V1, pleas use `docker-compose` instead of `docker compose`
     (cd examples/docker-compose && docker compose up -d)

 SCDBServer is listening on ``http://localhost:8080``, you could send queries to it via scdbclient.